wp-plugins/dk-pricr-responsive-pricing-table/readme.txt

 == Description ==
 This plugin creates a new tab in the admin panel which allows you to create pricing tables for your website the easy way.
 You can quickly add features to your different plans, choose a color (as well as many other options) and display your price table anywhere with a simple shortcode.
 What you see is what you get, and it’s totally free.

+= Rate and review =
+We love to hear from our users, please take the time to rate this plugin and tell us what you think about it!

 = Author =
 [WP Darko](http://wpdarko.com/), one more great place to find exclusive WordPress themes & plugins.